Sandown: History

 The town laid further claim to becoming a fashionable English resort when the Ocean Hotel opened in 1899.
 The brainchild of West End theatrical impresario Henry Lowenfeld, the Ocean built around the town's previous hotel of choice, the King's Head.
 For the new hotel's inauguration, a large number of dignitaries were invited from London, arriving in Sandown from Portsmouth by special boat.
 Guests had the chance to explore Sandown in coaches and carriages, and the hotel servants were all dressed in uniforms 'like admirals and post-captains'.

+In 1894 Sandown became an urban district, the district contained only the parish of Sandown.
+On 1 April 1933 the district and parish were abolished to form Sandown-Shanklin.
+In 1974 "Sandown-Shanklin" became an unparished area in South Wight district.
+On 1 April 1984 Sandown became a parish again.
+In 1995 it became part of the Isle of Wight unitary authority area.